 Our ENT doctors specialize in all areas, meaning they can prescribe treatment for things like ear infections, but it doesn’t stop there.
 At the ENT Institute’s Hearing Center, our audiologists take care of a range of issues with a wide variety of treatments.

 - Hearing loss: treatments include a range of hearing aid options from high-tech to completely invisible.

 - Tinnitus: Described as constant ringing in the ears (other sounds too), tinnitus can be extremely debilitating.
 Thankfully, our specialists treat tinnitus with multiple ways including hearing aids, sounds, and other management tips.

 - BPPV: calcium crystals in the ear actually cause vertigo and dizziness.
-Our PTs at Fyzical Therapy have the technology and know-how to bring better balance back to your life.
+Our PTs at our physical therapy locations have the technology and know-how to bring better balance back to your life.

 This includes a large number of things, but the ENT Institute isn’t without the proper staff and technologies to treat everything related.

 - Allergies: It starts with an allergy test to properly diagnose which allergens affect you the most.
 From there, it’s allergy immunotherapy – the use of allergens to create shots or under-the-tongue drops that will desensitize the body to those allergens.
 Allergic to pet dander or pollen?
 No worries, we got you covered.

 - Sinus infections: Okay, I’m aware that the sinuses and the nose passages are two different things, but it’s not called the ear, nose, sinuses and throat; therefore, you must bear with me.
 If you have several, long-lasting sinus infections per year, you probably have chronic sinusitis.
 There are several ways to treat this, but one of the more innovative procedures is called balloon sinuplasty – a non-invasive operation that is known to cure chronic sinusitis.